High Caliber Legal Representation

-Garden City Child & Spousal Support Lawyer
+Nassau County Child Support Lawyer

-The Child Support Formula
+The Child Support Formula in New York State

 The federal government passed the Family Support Act in 1988.
 This established uniform guidelines for determining child support payments throughout the country.
 Sometimes, this is referred to as a formula or calculation.
 However, there can be unique expenses on the part of the parent (such as child support to another child) that can also impact the amount.
 There are different models to fit different families: